-OPI is a technology that allows the embedding of low-resolution versions of images in a file.
-This can lead to savings in storage and network bandwidth.
-The smaller images will be swapped out with the original images whenever the high-res data are needed.
+OPI is a nowadays outdated technology that allowed the embedding of low-resolution versions of images in a file.
+This lead to savings in storage and network bandwidth.
+The smaller images would be swapped out with the original images whenever the high-res data are needed.

-I haven’t used OPI in the past 8 years so all of the information below is rather old.
-Add a comment if you have information that you would like to share about using OPI with PDF files.
+I haven’t used OPI in the past 20 years so all of the information below is old and just kept for sentimental reasons.

 Using PDF in an OPI workflow with InDesign

 Apparently InDesign releases up to CS2 allowed you to place an FPO PDF in an InDesign document and get that document processed properly by an OPI system.
 From CS3 onwards InDesign strips the OPI-comments for any placed PDF file.
 You have to use EPS FPO’s to get OPI working again – something I learned in this B4print thread.

 As far as I know, there are no OPI-systems on the market that provide true support for PDF, meaning that they can pick up a PDF from a hotfolder, perform image replacement on all OPI-referenced images in the file and write a fat PDF to an output folder.
 The systems I know are only capable of performing image replacement within PostScript files.

 In case you receive a PDF-file that contains OPI-images and you also get the highres images, it may be worthwhile to know that there is a plug-in on the market that allows you to relink the images within the PDF file.
 This plug-in is called OPI-Doctor.